dgelessus/NAGUS/docs/architecture.rst

   **Gatekeeper server (GateKeeperSrv):**
   Used by the patcher and game to get the address of the file server.
+  This enables limited load balancing and allows changing the file server address without breaking self-updates for older installations.
-  If the file server address was overridden on the command line, the gatekeeper server is not contacted.
+  If a file server address was explicitly set in server.ini (for H'uru clients) or on the command line, that file server is always used and the gatekeeper server is not contacted.

 * .. index:: file server
      single: server; file